-In addition, Sacramento State has received a combined 40 all-conference selections during his 13 seasons, including 25 first team selections and six MVP awards.
+In addition, Sacramento State has received a combined 44 all-conference selections during his tenure, including 27 first team selections and six MVP awards.

-As an assistant, Kurtz had his fingerprints an array of duties for the program, including recruiting, on-court coaching, scheduling, travel, budget and equipment.
+As an assistant coach (2004-16), Kurtz had his fingerprints an array of duties for the program, including recruiting, on-court coaching, scheduling, travel, budget and equipment.

 Kurtz was named the 2013 ITA Northwest Region Assistant Coach of the Year after helping guide the Hornets to Big Sky regular season and tournament crowns, as well as an NCAA Tournament appearance.
 The team finished with a 17-13 overall record and a 9-1 mark in the conference despite using a singles lineup that consisted of one senior and five underclassmen in every match.
 Five Hornets received some form of all-conference recognition, with Marek Marksoo being named the league’s co-MVP.

 During the 2011 and 2012 seasons, the Hornets won a pair of Big Sky Tournament crowns and combined for a 15-1 league record despite many new faces on the roster.
 In fact, the Hornets used four freshmen in the 2012 singles lineup every match, and still found a way to win eight of their last 11 matches and post a 7-1 league mark.
 In 2011, the roster featured eight newcomers and Sacramento State finished a perfect 8-0 in conference.
 The team had won 24 straight conference matches (dating back to 2010) before falling at Montana, 4-3.